AlexDorrington/Graph-Training-Progress/Readme.md

  - Make form inputs required

 Exercises todo next:
- - Create object on save
- - Push to json file
+ - Perform fetch to render content to table if any exist